From guns to neck restraint: How police tactics differ around the world

 While cops can be armed in most European countries, they have nowhere near America’s level of police killings.
 Hirschfield, who studies why U.S. police officers kill more people than their European counterparts, found that police shootings in the United States in 2014 were 18 time more lethal than in Denmark and 100 times more deadly than in Finland.

-American police are comparatively more heavily armed than Europeans.
-This is one factor that could lead police to escalate and use deadly force faster, said Hirschfield.
+Americans are comparatively more heavily armed than Europeans, a factor Hirschfield said could lead police to escalate and use deadly force faster.

-But Hirschfeild said another key factor is the legal framework.
+But Hirschfield said another key factor is the legal framework.
 The European Convention on Human Rights allows police to use deadly force that is “absolutely necessary.”
 In contrast, police in the United States are permitted if they have a “reasonable belief” their lives are in danger.
-Under these differing principles, a police shooting might be lawful in the United States and not according to European standards, said Hirschfeild.
+Under these differing principles, a police shooting might be lawful in the United States and not according to European standards, said Hirschfield.

 European Union countries set their own regulations within the commission’s framework.
 Some countries have stricter rules than others.
-In Finland, for example, a cop is expected to seek a superior’s approval before using deadly force.
-In Spain, the police officer must first fire a warning shot and shoot at a non-vital part of the body before they can shoot to kill, said Hirschfield, citing his research.
+In Finland, for example, a cop is expected if possible to seek a superior’s approval before using deadly force.
+In Spain, if possible the police officer must first fire a warning shot and shoot at a non-vital part of the body before they can shoot to kill, said Hirschfield, citing his research.

 What are the rules around neck restraint?